austin-butters/austin-butters/README.md

 My JS-Calculator repository can be found [here](https://github.com/austin-butters/JS-Calculator)

+### Rubik's Cube
+This was a small personal project when I started learning JavaScript for practice.
+It features a flattened view of a Rubik's Cube that can be mixed up and solved by the user with the keyboard.
+The repository can be found [here](https://github.com/austin-butters/rubiks-cube)

 ### Foundations Blog
 In the first few weeks of DevAcademy I made a static site using only HTML and CSS for my 'Foundations Blog'.
 I used media queries to make the site responsive to different screen sizes.
 The repository can be found at [https://github.com/austin-butters/austin-butters.github.io](https://github.com/austin-butters/austin-butters.github.io).
 The live site can be found at [https://austin-butters.github.io/](https://austin-butters.github.io/)